rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/lexicon/Civium_Lexicon.md

-# CoCivium Lexicon
+# CoCivium™ Lexicon

 This lexicon is not exhaustive.
 It is alive.

-It defines key terms used throughout the CoCivium constitutional system, offering shared language for human and synthetic minds seeking alignment.
+It defines key terms used throughout the CoCivium™ constitutional system, offering shared language for human and synthetic minds seeking alignment.

 Use it not as a boundary, but as a bridge.
 Terms may evolve.
 Context may shift.
 Some words are included twice—once for emphasis, again for cross-indexing.